Skip to main content

 F-2 dependent to F-1 student

 To change your status while in the United States from a dependent (F-2) to a student (F-1) status, you will need to be admitted to a full-time academic program at a school that can issue you a Form I-20.
-In addition, your F-1 spouse must be in the United States and in status when you are requesting this change.
+In addition, your F-1 spouse must be in the United States and in status when you request this change.

 View guidelines.